q4n0/j0kah/README.md

 j0kah Recon Tool

 Welcome to the j0kah Recon Tool!
 This tool is designed for network reconnaissance and scanning.
-Follow these instructions to install and use the tool effectively.
+Follow these instructions to install and use it effectively.

-Prerequisites USE RESPONSIBLYI WONT BE RESPONSIBLE FOR ANY DAMAGES THAT MAY OCCUR!
-YOU ARE ON YOU ARE ON YOUR OWN!!!
+USE RESPONSIBLY!
+I WILL NOT BE RESPONSIBLE FOR ANY DAMAGES THAT MAY OCCUR!
+YOU ARE ON YOUR OWN!
+Prerequisites

     Go Programming Language:
     Ensure you have Go installed.
 If not, download and install it from the official Go website.